 When I started, there was a 'working' implementation of Lennard-Jones potentials for molecules with only one site on the GPU.
 It used OpenCL and was the result from somebody else's IDP.
 However, it was not very useful: the code was crammed into one function and one letter variable names were used through-out.

 The idea was to port the previous OpenCL implementation to CUDA and continue from there to add support for multiple sites with different potential models.

 Porting the code to CUDA was a straight-forward API change.
 However, I found the original code to be impossible to read, maintain, and optimize.
 The logic behind the code was not clear or well explained.

 Consequently my supervisor and I decided that I would rewrite everything and optimize it from the beginning.
 This took longer than expected and while the resulting parallelism and the logic behind it were clear in the code, code complexity was an issue.
 The code consisted of three helper functions and two kernel functions in two files and when I went and integrated support for multiple sites and potential models, it became clear that the current design was not clear enough to endure further feature additions and lacked the flexibility for quick changes.

 Treating the old implementation as a prototype and knowing about many possible traps and fallacies, I set out and rewrote everything again.
 This time the focus was on modularity and separation of concerns instead of performance.
 Code architecture was the most important thing this time around.
 I scaffolded the new version around the old code, which was working correctly and already optimized.
 I embedded it into the new design step by step.
 Afterwards I optimized the code.

-Sadly many optimizations didn't improve the performance noticeably.
+Sadly some of the optimizations didn't improve the performance noticeably.
 I think the monolithic, all-in-one approach I've used is the main issue.